Nightshade14/Nightshade14/README.md

 I'm a Full-stack ML Engineer with 3+ years of professional experience in production-scale Recommendation & Search systems.
 As a recent MS in CS graduate from NYU, my focus is on architecting and scaling intelligent systems; from traditional RecSys to modern Generative AI.

-* **Production Impact (RecSys):** Owned the 2-year evolution of a core RecSys platform, driving a **34% CTR lift** and a **7.2% conversion lift**.
+* **Production Impact (RecSys):** Owned the 2-year evolution of core RecSys platform, driving a **34% CTR lift** and a **7.2% conversion lift**.
 This involved architecting a multi-stage system including hybrid retrieval (Two-Tower neural nets/FAISS + BM25/Solr) and iterating on LTR models from XGBoost to DeepFM.

 * **ML Productization:** Engineered the core Spark backend and ML APIs for a new, multi-tenant "Recommendations-as-a-Service" platform, which generated over **$300K in new ARR** in its first year.